jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Evolution and the scientific method, turned on ourselves, to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
 Founding a civilization is never the hard part.
 It's evolving one without conflict that's proven so hard for us.

 None of this means abandoning your identities or communities.
-I practice cultural dance, cheer loudly for my country, believe in a religion.
-But I do those for the same reason I exercise: trying to feed those relics that still fulfill a good human life.
-Even so, I know my calories, heat, and electricity come from the tools and ecosystem I inhabit and that others—in and outside of my community—operate.
+I practice cultural dance, cheer for my country, believe in a religion.
+But I do those for the same reason I exercise: to feed my genotype and phenotype and live a complete human life.
+Even so, I know my calories, heat, and electricity come from the tools and ecosystem I work in that others—in and outside of my community—operate.

 I dealt with hundreds of upset customers.
 Rarely about money, as most assume.
 They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
 Yet not one of them ever asked what software I was using, what pencils I had to work with.
 It was always "what's wrong with you," as if I processed claims to replace cars or houses with my memory and my words, and not mountains of paperwork on aging software inside a society that finds it increasingly hard to build things quickly.